moonbit-community/excel.mbt/README.mbt.md

 ## Acknowledgments

-This library is inspired by and maintains compatibility with the Rust calamine library while providing a pure MoonBit implementation optimized for the MoonBit ecosystem.
+This library is inspired by and maintains compatibility with the Rust Excel.mbt library while providing a pure MoonBit implementation optimized for the MoonBit ecosystem.